citp/privacy-policy-historical/h/ha/hab/habbo.com.md

-> *The following text is extracted and transformed from the habbo.com privacy policy that was archived on 2009-03-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090330084054id_/http%3A//www.habbo.com/papers/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the habbo.com privacy policy that was archived on 2010-03-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100302155709id_/http%3A//www.habbo.com/papers/privacy) for the most accurate reproduction.*

-# Habbo US ~
+# Habbo Hotel US:

 Effective Date: June 13, 2008